-- f.
-Members of the Town Council shall have the right to attend all Committees, Sub Committees and Working Parties as non-voting members.
-They may sit at the table at the discretion of the Committee and may speak at the invitation of the Chairman. - g.
-Where the press and public are excluded from any part of a meeting, members of the council not appointed to serve on the committee will also be excluded from that part of the meeting.
+Members of the Town Council shall have the right to attend all Sub Committees and Working Parties as non voting members.
+They may sit at the table at the discretion of the Committee and may speak at the invitation of the Chairman.